Maxenceee/webserv-42/README.md

 The `ssl` parameter allows specifying that all connections accepted on this port should work in SSL mode.

-Note that for the moment, only on address and port can be specified for each virtual server.
+Note that for the moment, only one address and port can be specified for each virtual server.

 ### `location`